 Where a very flat, smooth wall is needed, this is a good solution.

 Straighten the Stud

 You can actually straighten a bowed stud with the following method:

-- With a handsaw or circular saw, cut about 2 inches into the stud at roughly the midpoint of the bow.
+- With a handsaw or circular saw, cut about two inches into the stud at roughly the midpoint of the bow.
 The cut should be made on the concave side of the bowed area.

 - Apply force to the stud, straightening it.
 Slip a single shim into the triangular kerf section that opened up when you straightened the stud.
 Cut off any excess shim, using a razor knife or wallboard saw.

-- "Sister" the stud with a two-foot-long 2 x 4 brace attached alongside the stud, spanning the cut area.
+- Sister the stud with a two-foot-long 2 x 4 brace attached alongside the stud, spanning the cut area.
 This sister acts as a splint to hold the stud straight and reinforce it.

-This method of attaching a short "sister" is allowable only for non-loadbearing walls.
+This method of attaching a short "sister" is allowable only for non-load-bearing walls.
 It cannot be used for studs in load-bearing walls since the building code does not allow for these studs to be cut.
 However, in load-bearing walls, you can run a full-length sister alongside the faulty stud after you cut and straighten it.
 The full-length sister is anchored both to the floor plate (sole plate) and top plate, as well as along the full length of the faulty stud.
 This essentially replaces the bad stud with a new stud carrying the full load.
 In such circumstances, some carpenters will sister both sides of the bowed stud with full-length reinforcements.